Frequently Asked Questions

 Does participating in the ceremony mean that I graduated?

 No, all those who participate in the ceremony are candidates for graduation.
 We do not have final grades at the time of the commencement ceremonies to determine if all degree requirements have been met.
-Diplomas will be mailed approximately 15-20 days after commencement.
+Diplomas will be mailed approximately 15-20 business days after commencement.

 If I am graduating with honors, when and how will I be notified?